-More detail on a plan to stop cutting the Fed's holdings of nearly $3.8 trillion in bonds is also expected, analysts said.
+Also expected is more detail on a plan to stop cutting the Fed's holdings of nearly $3.8 trillion in bonds, analysts said.

-Earlier on Tuesday, data showed new orders for U.S.-made goods rose less than expected in January and shipments fell for a fourth straight month.
-That follows data on Friday that showed U.S. manufacturing output fell for a second straight month in February.
+On Tuesday, data showed new orders for U.S.-made goods rose less than expected in January and shipments fell for a fourth straight month, offering more evidence of a slowdown in manufacturing activity.

-The Australian dollar, which has advanced in recent days - helped by the U.S. dollar's weakness - was down 0.22 percent after minutes of the Reserve Bank of Australia's March policy meeting expressed concern about the housing market.
+The Australian dollar, which has advanced in recent days helped by the U.S. dollar's weakness, was about flat on the day after minutes of the Reserve Bank of Australia's (RBA) March policy meeting expressed concern about the housing market.

-Volatility in foreign exchange markets is at its lowest in five years and analysts say recent decisions by the Fed and other major central banks are contributing.
+Volatility in foreign exchange markets is at its lowest in five years and analysts say recent decisions by the Fed and other major central banks is contributing.

 "Central banks are like a fleet of planes on the runway and they are all kind of circling around the tarmac and no one really wants to take off," said Trang.

-Sterling was up 0.18 percent at $1.3278.
-It pared early gains on concerns that British Prime Minister Theresa May's request for postponing Brexit was running into complications with the European Union.
+Sterling was up 0.17 percent at $1.3276.
+It reversed earlier gains on Tuesday on concerns that British Prime Minister Theresa May's request for postponing Brexit was running into complications with the European Union.

-Reporting by Saqib Iqbal Ahmed; Editing by Susan Thomas and Dan Grebler
+Reporting by Saqib Iqbal Ahmed Editing by Susan Thomas